 - Market: Physicians are scrambling to keep their patients out of the ER but most wound care clinics are located in the hospital.
 Use this unique opportunity to treat these wound care patients!
 Personally call or fax physicians in the area and let them know that you are seeing wound care patients.
 Let them know that you want to do your part in helping them keep their patients out of the ER and hospital wound clinics and that you can also treat fractures, ingrown toenails, and infections.

 - Learn: It is vital that you continue to learn.
 You are finally slowing down enough to look at new products and new techniques.
 Attend webinars and learn about new things that you can implement in your practice.
 If you want to learn more about wound care, DME, or minimally invasive surgery, this is a great time to do it!

-- Protocols: This is a the time to develop protocols for your office as your practice has finally slowed down enough to produce them.
+- Protocols: This is the time to develop protocols for your office as your practice has finally slowed down enough to produce them.
 Protocols will help you quickly train staff and increase revenue.
-Your practice needs to be able to run at full compacity as soon as possible.
+Your practice needs to be able to run at full capacity as soon as possible.

 We’re here for you!

 AMERX Health Care and I are here to support your practice with upcoming webinars about telemedicine, protocol development, and dispensing wound care supplies.
 Not only can AMERX help get wound care supplies to your patients, but they also provide practice support material and free marketing collateral to their AMERX family of physicians.
 Don’t bury your head in the sand and hope that things will get better.
 Be proactive!
 Attend these webinars and contact your Account Manager.
 We are here to be of assistance to you and your patients.